landislab/landislab.github.io/_site/home/index.md

 # News

+*11 Apr 2022*<br> Two cheers for Sarah Swiston for passing her qualifying exam and for being awarded the NSF Graduate Research Fellowship! 🎉🎉

+*25 Mar 2022*<br> New study now published in PNAS, modeling how regional features of geography (e.g. oceans, distances) influence speciation, extinction, and dispersal rates.
+Read more [here](https://www.pnas.org/doi/full/10.1073/pnas.2116948119) and [here](https://source.wustl.edu/2022/03/new-model-predicts-how-geographic-features-influence-evolutionary-outcomes/).

+*16 Oct 2021*<br> With the re-opening of the lab this Fall, our group welcomes three new members -- Dr. Fábio Mendes (postdoc), Sarah Swiston (PhD student), and Mihir Shah (undergrad) -- and bids farewell to two others -- Dr. Mariana Braga (postdoc) and Ernie Ramos (undergrad).

 *29 Jul 2021*<br> We have a new paper out in Ecology Letters, introducing a new phylogenetic method to reconstruct how ecological networks (e.g. between plant and butterfly species) evolved over deep time scales.
 Read more [here](https://onlinelibrary.wiley.com/doi/10.1111/ele.13842)!

 *22 Jun 2021*<br> Our very own Dr. Mariana Braga [won the Publisher's Award](https://twitter.com/landismj/status/1407379978593898503) from Systematic Biology for [her paper](https://academic.oup.com/sysbio/article/69/6/1149/5810100) entitled "Bayesian inference of ancestral host–parasite interactions under a phylogenetic model of host repertoire evolution".
 Nicely done, Mariana!